The Man Who Asked Me the Name of His Religion

 Finding his religion

-He seemed relieved, as though it confirmed something, then told me Catholicism was not real.
-But he didn't say it in that disillusioned, bitter way, nor in the dismissive, prideful way, that atheists normally have.
+R-d seemed relieved, as though it confirmed something, then proceeded to tell me that Catholicism was not real.
+But he didn’t say it in that disillusioned, bitter way of apostates, nor in the dismissive, prideful way that atheists normally have.
 This alone intrigued me, even though I still had no clue why I was in this conversation in the first place.
 I had the feeling that something during his presence in the light was what gave him this conviction.

 No, he continued.
 The light, the unspeakably beautiful energy that he had seen – this energy was his religion.